-The least severe, and usually the most common, affects the outer ear.
-These infections are commonly identified by noting swelling around the ear and an excessive amount of earwax.
+The least severe, and usually the most common type of ear infection, affects the outer ear.
+These infections (which are often called otitis externa by vets) are commonly identified by noting swelling around the ear and an excessive amount of earwax.
 You’ll probably notice your dog digging at his ear more than usual too.

 The other two types of canine ear infections involve the middle ear or, most seriously, the inner ear.
 An infection of the inner ear, if left untreated, can cause a host of scary, and sometimes permanent, damage to nerves and hearing.